Building Racial Literacy

 You will also receive a certificate of completion.

-If you have any questions about this programme and the application process, please contact us.
+If you have any questions about this programme and the application process, please see our frequently asked questions document or contact us

 Once you are registered on the Building Racial Literacy programme, you will be able to access the programme area by logging in.
 From there, you will be able to see and complete the programme tasks.
 The programme tasks require you to: